ragumagu/keyboard_changes/README.md

 ```
 4. Now, revert back by commenting out the xmodmap lines and uncommenting xkbcomp lines.

 Note that the change to xkbcomp causes a set of warnings to be displayed.
 These warnings are non-critical, and do not interfere in the working of these scripts.
 The warnings are raised for undefined and obscure keycodes which are not necessary.
-These warnings are suppressed by putting -w 0 when calling xkbcomp.
+These warnings are disabled by putting -w 0 when calling xkbcomp.
 However, if the scripts stop working, please raise an issue.